acidbeast/vue-random-colors/README.md

 By default directive use 216 web safe colors.
 More info at https://websafecolors.info Colors could be re-defined by user, see options section below.

-Version for Vue 2.x can be found here https://github.com/acidbeast/vue-random-colors
+In case you need directive for Vue 2.x you can use tag v2.0.0 or checkout version 2.0.0 from npm.

 ## Install